Two Semester Advanced Mindfulness Facilitation Certification Program

 tuition, Continuing education, ETC.

-With the intention of setting this up on a social equity model, the cost for the program is based on your adjusted gross income from your prior year’s federal tax return divided by 1250 multiplied by 60 (total # of course hours).
-So, for example, if your AGI from last year was $75,000, you would divide by 1250 = $60 x 60 = $3600 total cost for the program.
+With the intention of setting this up on a social equity model, the cost for the program is based on your adjusted gross income from your prior year’s federal tax return divided by 1000 (personal hourly rate= PHR) multiplied by 60 (total # of course hours).
+So, for example, if your AGI from last year was $75,000, you would divide by 1000 = $75 (PHR) x 60 = $4500 total cost for the program.
+For those whose income is less than $55,000 (in the Bay Area) tuition will be waived.
+You will only owe us at your PHR for sessions that you miss.
 Payment options are available.
 Because this is a small co-learning environment, if you have 3 unexcused absences you will lose your place in the training and forfeit your full tuition.
-We will contract with another organization to provide CEs for mental health practitioners and that cost will be passed on to you (I don’t yet know exactly what that cost will be yet- I’ll update this when I know.)
+(If your tuition is waived, the waiver will be revoked and you will owe us full tuition at your PHR.)
+We contract with another organization to provide CEs for nurses, mental health practitioners, and other licensed health professionals, and that cost will be passed on to you.